Secrets of Anadromous Fish Migration: The Moon and Fish Runs

 New Moon & Full Moon = Spring Tides (Strongest Tides!)

-When the Sun, Earth, and Moon line up perfectly (during a New Moon and a Full Moon), their combined gravity creates extra-strong pulls.
+When the Sun, Earth, and Moon line up closely (during a New Moon and a Full Moon), their combined gravity creates extra-strong pulls.

 This means higher high tides and lower low tides.